 Underground Arts is an intimate two-room, 12,000-square-foot venue that is designed to cultivate and support the local music scene, as well as to attract international and national talent.

-Affiliated with the iconic theater of the same name in San Francisco, the Fillmore is a spectacular, multi-faceted venue with an industrial vibe, located in a former metal factory in Fishtown.
-The large main hall features large, touring acts and the Foundry club hosts up-and-coming local artists.
+Affiliated with the iconic theater of the same name in San Francisco, the Fillmore is a spectacular, 25,000-square-foot multi-faceted venue with an industrial vibe, located in a former metal factory in Fishtown.
+The large main hall features large, touring acts and the 450-capacity Foundry club hosts up-and-coming local artists.

 Encompassing all of the personality of its surroundings, the TLA is the centerpiece of Philadelphia’s famous South Street area.
 Originally an art house movie theater, the TLA has been Philadelphia’s premiere small concert venue for decades.
 Available for rentals, the TLA offers the opportunity to display your event’s name in bright lights on its traditional marquee.